View Document Text

 payments can vary.
 This type of investment can include corporate and government debt

-securities, leveraged loans, high yield, and investment grade debt and structured products, such
+securities, leveraged loans, high-yield and investment grade debt, and structured products, such

-both issuers and counterparties.
+issuers and counterparties.
 The risk of default on treasury bonds and treasury inflation

 protected/inflation linked bonds is a corollary to the U.S. Treasury defaulting on its debt

-States Treasury bonds generally have moved inversely with equities, although there have been
+Treasury bonds generally have moved inversely with equities, although there have been

 exceptions.
-There is no guarantee that Treasury bonds will move inversely with equities in the
+There is no guarantee that treasury bonds will move inversely with equities in the

 future.
 Risks of investing in foreign fixed income securities also include the general risk of non-